• infobot@lakesoffire.org

 VOLUNTEERS: WE NEED YOU!

-Communal effort is the essence of what keeps Lakes of Fire going.
+Communal effort is what keeps Lakes of Fire going.
 Volunteers work during the event and throughout the year, putting in hundreds of hours together.
 We sacrifice a little fun time so that we all get a chance to experience something special.
-As a community, as burners, and as people, we are thankful for all our volunteers do.
+As a community, as burners, and as people, we are thankful for all our volunteers.

 And we need more!
-We are always looking for enthusiastic burners that want to help out, so volunteer your time!
-If you miss out on volunteering ahead of the event, come visit the Nexus at center camp and ask whether there are any open shifts.
+We always look for enthusiastic burners who want to help, so volunteer your time!
+If you miss out on volunteering ahead of the event, come visit the FunctionJunction at center camp and ask whether there are any open shifts.

 THE NEXUS

-If you’d like to register your art, sign up for a shift, leave a comment, need directions, or just want a place to relax for a bit, join us at The Nexus.
+If you’d like to register your art, sign up for a shift, leave a comment, need directions, or just want a place to relax for a bit, join us at The Nexus and the FunctionJunction.

 ON ARRIVAL